 Allison really went for it and painted the whole room in SW Blue Peacock.
 Here it is with her creamy white fireplace:

 I am loving this white with Blue Peacock!
-It reminds me very much of Simply White, which was in my color palette earlier.
+It reminds me very much of Simply White, which was in my color palette earlier, but it could also be closer to White Dove.

 Allison decided to make her fireplace pop by adding a gold stencil detail.
 “I’m a maximalist.
 Fight me.” she said.